devcontainers/images/src/anaconda/README.md

 See [history](history) for information on the contents of each version and [here for a complete list of available tags](https://mcr.microsoft.com/v2/devcontainers/anaconda/tags/list).

-Alternatively, you can use the contents of `Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.
+Alternatively, you can use the contents of [.devcontainer](.devcontainer) to fully customize your container's contents or to build it for a container host architecture not supported by the image.

 ### Using Conda